 South Dakota Rental Lease Agreements

-Month-to-Month Lease Agreement – Lasting thirty (30) days at a time, this lease agreement is ideal for landlords and tenants seeking greater flexibility with their units.
+Month-to-Month Lease Agreement – Lasting thirty (30) days at a time, the agreement is ideal for landlords that are seeking greater flexibility with their units.
 Also popular for property owners that live in their rentals for part of the year (not allowing them to use a yearly lease).

 What is a South Dakota Lease Agreement?